Ditectrev/Awesome-HTML-Book-HyperText-Markup-Language-HTML/README.md

 [^104]:[CodeSandbox: HTML Performance Optimization Techniques.](https://qm3w7j.csb.app/), last access: September 10, 2024.

 - In this example, the `<link rel="preload">` tag is used to prioritize the loading of critical resources (CSS and JavaScript files) by indicating their importance and specifying the `as` attribute to define the resource type.
+- **There is a problem with this example in CodeSandbox environment to get it fully working, it's just for your information how it should work, sorry for that.
+Follow https://github.com/codesandbox/codesandbox-client/issues/8610 for more information.**

 ##### Code Example: HTML Minification and Compression